yoon-thiri04/SmartLearn-OLMS-J2EE/README.md

-# Online LMS
+# SmartLearn

 ## Overview
-This Online Learning Management System (LMS) supports four user roles: Admin, Registered User, Student, and Instructor.
+SmartLearn is an online learning platform for programming languages supports four user roles: Admin, Registered User, Student, and Instructor.
 Each role has specific functionalities to manage and participate in courses efficiently.

 ## User Roles and Functionalities